• swede midge fly

 Identification

-Feeding from Swede midge larvae results in damage to host plants such as leaf puckering, scarring, galls or other deformities.
+Feeding from Swede midge larvae results in damage to host plants such as leaf puckering, scarring, galls, or other deformities.
 Other factors can also cause this kind of damage so if plant growth abnormalities are observed, it is important to also look for the presence of groups of fly larvae (maggots) feeding at or near growing points of the plant.

 The larvae are gregarious meaning that they can generally be found feeding in groups.
-Swede midge larvae are clear, white or yellow with the color deepening as they age.
+Swede midge larvae are clear, white, or yellow with the color deepening as they age.
 Full-size larvae will be 2-4 millimeters in length.

 Confirmation of Swede midge in new locations will require specimens of adult flies.
-Samples of infested plants with larvae can be held until flies emerge for identification or traps can be placed to capture adult flies in the growing field.
+Samples of infested plants with larvae can be held until flies emerge for identification or pheromone baited sticky traps can be placed to capture adult flies in the growing field.
 The adult fly is very small, about 1-2 millimeters in length, and requires an experienced entomologist to differentiate them from other related midges.

 Look-Alikes